kedarshiral/hevodata_assignment/README.md

 ### 4. Run the Secrets Retrieval Script

 - First create secrets using AWS secret manager
+- Create IAM role for EC2 and add policy related to aws secret manager and attach that role to EC2

 - Execute the following command to retrieve your AWS Secrets: